oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ### oVirt OVN VIF Driver

-The oVirt OVN VIF driver connects the oVirt VNIC to the proper OVS bridge and OVN logical network.
+The oVirt OVN VIF driver connects the oVirt vNIC to the proper OVS bridge and OVN logical network.
 When an OVN port (added by the provider) is plugged into an OVS bridge, OVN Controller will retrieve information about the port and the logical network it belongs to from OVN south DB, and create the required